seedstack/pep/seedstack_pep_003_seed_fix_tool.md

   ...
 ```

-The file contains a list of transformation to apply.
-These
-transformations are ordered and represented by:
+These transformations are ordered and represented by:

  - a set of preconditions filtering the group of files to update.
  - a set of procedures linking to function to apply on the files